13 Thanksgiving Activities for Kids & Your Family (Easy Ideas to Celebrate & Give Back)

 Just thinking about a Thanksgiving meal puts us in a food coma.

-Many people have started to participate in Thanksgiving Day races to work off some of the meal beforehand.
+Many people have started to participate in Thanksgiving Day races to work off some of the meals beforehand.

 There are several organized runs in the area, a popular one being the annual Kansas City Turkey Trot at Arrowhead Stadium.
 You can sign up for it competitively to run or walk the race or attend by virtually tracking your course on your own.